nickmeldrum/filenewjs/README.md

 ## Running:

-  1. Type "test" to run karma tests (or run ".\test" if running in PowerShell)
+  1. Type "npm test" to run the karma tests
-  2. Type "run" to start the web server (".\run")
+  2. Type "npm start" to start the web server
-  3. Type "browse" to browse to the home page (".\browse")
+  3. Type "browse" to browse to the home page (".\browse" if you are in powershell)